10 tips for finding European coffee buyers

 Note that on the specialty market, the origin of coffee is especially important, and should be supported with storytelling and traceability.
 Coffee traders and importers will use your stories in their own communication with roasters.
 Roasters will, in turn, use your story to help market their products to consumers.
 By telling the right story, they are able to connect consumers to the coffee’s origin, making coffee consumption a more complete experience.

-- Define your unique selling points and what you can offer to European buyers.
-When you have found your USP, you should create your marketing story around these factors and promote it actively.
+- Define your unique selling point (USP) and what you can offer to European buyers.
+When you have found that, you should create your marketing story around these factors and promote it actively.
 Storytelling is very important, as both buyers and consumers love to see the story behind a product.
 Refer to tip 6 in this document to read more about investing in online marketing.

-- Never make claims that you cannot support, for instance on the quality or production volumes of your coffees.
+- Never make claims that you cannot support, for instance on the quality or production volumes of your coffees or the impact you have made on communities.
+Make sure to back up your claims with numbers.

 - Investigate whether you qualify for industry awards such as the Cup of Excellence.
 This can be an interesting way to profile yourself on the European market for specialty coffee.